tvrbo-pro/TinyPaypal/README.md

 		console.error(error);
 	})

+### Create a payment based on your cart

+To display a list of the items purchased on the PayPal screen, you can use TinyPaypal like this:

+	paypal.createCartPayment({
+        cart: [
+            {
+                name: "Product 1",
+                description: "Product 1 description here", // optional
+                price: 3,
+                quantity: 10, // optional
+                sku: '#1234'  // optional
+            },{
+                name: "Product 2",
+                description: "Product 2 description here", // optional
+                price: 4,
+                quantity: 5, // optional
+                sku: '#1235' // optional
+            }
+        ],
+        description: "MyShop cart",

+        // optional fields

+        shipping: 5,
+        discount: 4,
+        discountText: "Discount text", // "Discount" by default
+        currency: 'EUR',    // overrides the value set in 'init()'
+        successURL: "https://your-server.com/payment-success",    // overrides the value set in 'init()'
+        cancelURL: "https://your-server.com/payment-canceled"    // overrides the value set in 'init()' })
+	.then(function(result){
+		// Handle the result here
+		console.log("Payment ID:", result.id);
+		console.log("Redirect URL", result.redirect);  // Redirect your client's browser to this URL console.log("Info URL", result.get);  // Get the payment info from this URL console.log("Execute URL", result.execute);  // Execute the payment through this URL (payment approval is needed) })
+	.catch(function(error){
+		// Handle the error here
+		console.error(error);
+	})

+### Redirect

-Redirect your client to `result.redirect`.
-When the client validates the payment, PayPal will redirect the browser to the `SUCCESS_CALLBACK_URL` with three query parameters:`paymentId`, `token` and `PayerID`.
+Next, you need to redirect your client to `result.redirect`.
+When the client validates the payment, PayPal will redirect the browser to the `SUCCESS_CALLBACK_URL` with three query string parameters: `paymentId`, `token` and `PayerID`.

-You can override the default success/cancel URL's by appending two additional parameters to the call:

-	tp.createPayment(amount, currency, description, successURL, cancelURL)

 ### Get these parameters and execute the payment

-	executePayment('the-payment-id', 'the-token', 'the-payer-id')
+	paypal.executePayment('the-payment-id', 'the-token', 'the-payer-id')
 	.then(function(result){
 		// Handle the result here
 		console.log("Response:", result);